What happens when you ignore hunger cues? A Dancer’s Guide to Hunger and Fullness

 #2: Say “Bye!” to Unnecessary External Cues

 From calorie counts and macros to restrictive food rules and My Fitness Pal, there are many methods available to control our food intake.
 With the exception of the flexible meal plan discussed above, steer clear of these external reasons for eating.
-Instead of relying on your meal’s calorie allowance, check-in mid-meal.
-Ask yourself: “at this point, will I feel energized and satisfied for the next few hours?”
+Instead of relying on your meal’s calorie allowance, check in mid-meal.
+Ask yourself: “At this point, will I feel energized and satisfied for the next few hours?”
 Create a balanced situation and eat enough.
 These are two critical considerations as you attempt to answer that question.

 #3: Prioritize the Type of Hunger You’re Experiencing